British Scooter Endurance Club

 Overtaking is forbidden

-When shown stationary at the flag marshal post this flag indicates danger ahead: riders must slow down.
+When shown stationary at the flag marshal post this flag indicates danger ahead, riders must slow down and be seen to slow down.

-When shown waved at the flag marshal post this flag indicates that the danger is more imminent: riders must be prepared to stop.
+When shown waved at the flag marshal post this flag indicates that the danger is more imminent.
+The riders must be prepared to stop.

 Overtaking is forbidden

 When the practice or event is interrupted.
 The red flag will be waved at each flag marshal’s post.
-Riders must return slowly to the pit lane or as directed by the Marshals
+Riders must slow down and be prepared to stop or do as directed by the Marshals

-All riders must maintain the same track position when stopped.
+During the main event all riders must maintain the same track position/order when stopped

 The red flag may also be used to close the track.